 Key Takeaways:

-Before getting into where global TAM analysis breaks, it’s worth clarifying a few key terms that are often used but not always clearly defined:
+Before getting into where global TAM analysis breaks, it’s worth clarifying a few key terms that are often used but not always clearly defined.
+TAM, SAM, and SOM are the three layers investors expect to see in any market-sizing analysis.
+Defining them correctly is necessary but not sufficient.

 A founder preparing for a Series A told me their TAM had already been validated internally.
 It matched what they had seen across multiple AI outputs and lined up with a few public estimates.
 From the outside, everything looked solid.
 Then, during diligence, an investor asked a single question: how does pricing translate across regions?
 The product was priced for the U.S. market.
 The TAM assumed global accessibility at that same price point.